keifufu/dimland/README.md

 This assumes you use home manager with flakes.

-- Add the `github:keifufu/dimland` to your inputs
+- Add `github:keifufu/dimland` to your inputs
 - Import `inputs.dimland.homeManagerModules.dimland`

 ```nix